Fabrinet (NYSE:FN) Issues Q2 2022 Earnings Guidance

-A number of research analysts have weighed in on the stock.
-Royal Bank of Canada dropped their price objective on shares of Fabrinet from $52.00 to $50.00 and set a sector perform rating on the stock in a research note on Thursday, July 29th.
-Benchmark restated a buy rating on shares of Fabrinet in a report on Wednesday, August 18th.
-JPMorgan Chase & Co. raised their price objective on shares of Fabrinet from $112.00 to $115.00 and gave the stock a neutral rating in a report on Tuesday.
-Needham & Company LLC lifted their target price on shares of Fabrinet from $125.00 to $130.00 and gave the stock a buy rating in a research note on Tuesday.
-Finally, Northland Securities raised their price objective on shares of Fabrinet from $105.00 to $112.00 and gave the company an outperform rating in a research report on Tuesday.
-Six investment analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
-According to MarketBeat, the stock presently has an average rating of Hold and an average target price of $94.67.
+A number of brokerages have recently issued reports on FN.
+Needham & Company LLC lifted their price target on Fabrinet from $125.00 to $130.00 and gave the company a buy rating in a research report on Tuesday, November 2nd.
+Benchmark reissued a buy rating on shares of Fabrinet in a report on Wednesday, August 18th.
+JPMorgan Chase & Co. raised their price objective on Fabrinet from $112.00 to $115.00 and gave the company a neutral rating in a report on Tuesday, November 2nd.
+Zacks Investment Research raised Fabrinet from a hold rating to a buy rating and set a $129.00 price objective on the stock in a report on Thursday.
+Finally, Royal Bank of Canada decreased their price target on Fabrinet from $52.00 to $50.00 and set a sector perform rating on the stock in a research note on Thursday, July 29th.
+Five research analysts have rated the stock with a hold rating and five have given a buy rating to the stock.
+According to MarketBeat, Fabrinet has an average rating of Buy and an average target price of $96.67.

-In related news, CEO Seamus Grady sold 29,955 shares of Fabrinet stock in a transaction that occurred on Monday, August 23rd.
-The shares were sold at an average price of $100.60, for a total value of $3,013,473.00.
-Following the completion of the sale, the chief executive officer now owns 139,530 shares in the company, valued at approximately $14,036,718.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In other Fabrinet news, CEO Seamus Grady sold 29,955 shares of the business’s stock in a transaction on Monday, August 23rd.
+The stock was sold at an average price of $100.60, for a total value of $3,013,473.00.
+Following the sale, the chief executive officer now directly owns 139,530 shares of the company’s stock, valued at $14,036,718.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
 Also, EVP Edward T. Archer sold 11,450 shares of the business’s stock in a transaction on Thursday, August 19th.
-The stock was sold at an average price of $99.85, for a total transaction of $1,143,282.50.
+The stock was sold at an average price of $99.85, for a total value of $1,143,282.50.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 66,027 shares of company stock worth $6,693,376.
+Insiders have sold 66,027 shares of company stock worth $6,693,376 over the last 90 days.
 0.42% of the stock is currently owned by corporate insiders.

 A hedge fund recently raised its stake in Fabrinet stock.
-Morgan Stanley grew its holdings in Fabrinet (NYSE:FN) by 63.7% in the second quarter, according to its most recent disclosure with the SEC.
-The fund owned 159,568 shares of the technology company’s stock after buying an additional 62,074 shares during the period.
-Morgan Stanley owned 0.43% of Fabrinet worth $15,298,000 at the end of the most recent reporting period.
-97.22% of the stock is currently owned by hedge funds and other institutional investors.
+Morgan Stanley grew its stake in Fabrinet (NYSE:FN) by 63.7% in the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 159,568 shares of the technology company’s stock after buying an additional 62,074 shares during the quarter.
+Morgan Stanley owned approximately 0.43% of Fabrinet worth $15,298,000 as of its most recent SEC filing.
+96.60% of the stock is owned by institutional investors and hedge funds.

 About Fabrinet